We're following all the rules… so why does it still feel off?

 That moment changed everything.

-It led to VeloRESET — a simple, science-backed roadmap that helps pitchers move better, feel better, and get back to throwing with confidence.
+It led to VeloRESET — a simple, science-backed approach that helps pitchers move better, feel better, and get back to throwing with confidence.

 My mission is to give parents clarity, not guesswork.